Sacramento Digs Gardening logo

 Cut stalks crosswise into 1-inch pieces.

-Blanche cardoon pieces THREE times before marinating.
+Blanche cardoon pieces THREE times

 Drain and repeat blanching TWO MORE times.
 (Yes, cardoon needs triple blanching.)

-After the third blanching, cardoon should be fork tender.
+After the third blanching, cardoon should be fork-tender.

+Mix together lemon juice, olive oil and seasoning.
 Pack cardoon pieces into a jar or other non-reactive covered container.
 Pour marinade over cardoon pieces.
 Stir to mix.

 Cover tightly and place jar or container in refrigerator.
 Let cardoon marinate for a week before using.